yehia67/documentation/wallets/0.1/hub/references/restful-api-reference.md

 Gets the seed that was used to generate a given deposit address.

-This endpoint is useful if you want to store the seed in case outside of Hub in case of a crash in the Hub database.
+This endpoint is useful if you want to store the seed outside of Hub.

 :::info:
 To use this endpoint, you must run Hub with the [`--GetSeedForAddress_enabled` flag](../references/command-line-options.md#signBundle).